 Are we lazy?
 Or are we misinformed as to what happens to our discarded tents, often thinking we’re helping homeless or various charities?
 Or do we party so hard we simply don’t give a shit when it’s time to pack up and leave?
 I’d like to think we’re misinformed as to where our tents go, but I think in reality it’s sheer laziness, sadly.
 Unfortunately, as the video below shows, the majority of all festival remains will end up in a landfill site, for thousands and thounds of years.

-Life Festival is the first major camping event of the year, and is set to take place in a matter of weeks, plus All Together Now, Body&Soul, Fuinneamh, Electric Picnic amongst others all following suit over the course of the summer months.
+This summer will see major camping festival’s such as Life Festival, All Together Now, Body&Soul, Fuinneamh, and Electric Picnic amongst others all following suit over the course of the summer months.
 How about this year, you take your tent, sleeping bag and camping chairs?
 It’s not difficult, you brought them with you, but you also brought in a 24 pack of Calsberg lager too so this should be easy.

 This isn’t going to happen over night, but last year we hit rock bottom.
 We can only get better, and hopefully this year is the year where we really cop on and wake up.